OM System OM-3

 4. Imaging Performance

-The OM System OM-3 excels across a wide range of photographic genres, thanks to its class-leading imaging capabilities.
-From capturing action in dim light to shooting expansive landscapes, the OM-3's state-of-the-art 20.4-megapixel stacked, backside-illuminated, quad-pixel Bayer pattern Live MOS sensor, combined with cutting-edge OM System multi-stage analog-to-digital conversion technology, delivers exceptional results with ease.
+The OM System OM-3 excels across photographic genres due to its class-leading imaging capabilities.
+Its state-of-the-art 20.4-megapixel stacked, backside-illuminated, quad-pixel Bayer pattern Live MOS sensor, combined with cutting-edge OM System multi-stage analog-to-digital conversion technology, delivers exceptional results.

 Tone